Munich corridor into the US

 • Industrials.
 Munich and Bavarian industrial groups, automotive-adjacent suppliers, advanced-manufacturing operators, and tier-one technical suppliers entering US OEM customer bases and US distribution.

 • Engineering-commercial translation.
-Engineer-led firms whose product works and whose German and European reference base holds, and whose US materials read as technical specification rather than commercial positioning.
+Engineer-led firms whose product works and whose German and European reference base holds, and whose US materials land as technical specification rather than commercial positioning.
 The single most common Munich pattern.

 • Technical B2B.
 Munich-headquartered software, automation, robotics, lab-instrumentation, and industrial-IoT operators with credible European customer bases now placing US-facing commercial weight.